All The Details of How to Do Shared Worlds

 So in this class you will learn how to develop your own shared world while learning from the development of Cave Creek.
 And maybe writing some stories for it as well.

 With over twenty-three million copies of his books in print, USA Today bestselling writer Dean Wesley Smith now brings you original fiction every month for the past three years in his own magazine, Smith’s Monthly.

 Dean wrote over twenty-five original Star Trek novels, the only two original Men in Black novels, plus Spider-Man, X-Men, Iron Man novels, and others.
 He wrote many gaming novels including Final Fantasy.

 He wrote novels and stories under almost fifty pen names and did scripts for Hollywood as well as being an editor for various magazines.
-He lives on the Oregon Coast with his wife, writer Kristine Kathryn Rusch.
+He lives in Las Vegas with his wife, writer Kristine Kathryn Rusch.
 You can follow his writing life at www.deanwesleysmith.com